dmx-systems/dmx-thymeleaf/README.md

 DMX Thymeleaf is available freely under the GNU General Public License, version 3 or later.

-All third party components incorporated into the DMX Software are licensed under the original license provided by the owner of the applicable component.
+All third party components incorporated into the DMX Thymeleaf Software are licensed under the original license provided by the owner of the applicable component.
 Thymeleaf 2.1.3, OGNL 3.0.6, Unbescape 1.1.3 are Apache-2.0 licensed.
 Java Assist 3.11.0-GA and 3.16.1-GA are MPL-1.1 licensed.

 Version History
 ---------------

-**0.8.0** -- Upcoming
+**0.8.0** -- Jul 23, 2019

 * Compatible with DMX 5.0-beta-4
 * Added GPL License to Repository